anandvattappara/ucallmlabs/wp-content/plugins/go-live-update-urls/readme.txt

 * Widgets and widget data
 * Options and settings
 * And much more

+### What is Go Live Update Urls?

+At a basic level, Go Live Update Urls is a search and replace tool for a WordPress database.
+The plugin goes through every table in the database and replaces whatever is entered in the "Old URL" field with whatever is entered in the "New URL" field.

+The plugin will update anything in the database such as:

+* Domains
+* Email addresses
+* Gutenberg blocks
+* Links
+* Shortcodes
+* Text
+* Usernames
+* Widgets
+* Really anything which can be entered in a text field.

+### What Makes Go Live Update Urls Special?

+#### Domain Considerations

+Updating a domain or URL in a database is not always as simple as just matching one text and changing it to another.
+Domains may include things like subdomains or email addresses which end up duplicated or broken when doing a simple replace.

+The Go Live Update Urls plugin automatically detects and handles special domain circumstances to give you an accurate update every time without side effects.

+#### WordPress Data Types

+WordPress stores various data types in the database, some of which do not support straightforward replacement methods.
+An example of this is serialized data.

+The Go Live Update URLs plugin has built-in support for WordPress data types, which automatically:

+1. Parses the data into a replaceable format.
+2. Updates the data.
+3. Reverts the data to its original format and saves the updated version.

+A feature unique to Go Live Update URLs is that the plugin identifies database rows and columns containing complex data types and updates only the necessary items.
+This targeted approach significantly enhances performance and minimizes the load on the database server during updates.

 <h3>Domain Update Process</h3>
 Full step-by-step instructions for a changing a site's domain <a target="_blank" href="https://onpointplugins.com/how-to-change-your-domain-name-on-wordpress/">may be found here</a>.